z357412526/mousestyles/doc/source/report/distribution.rst

    Histogram of the parameters of exponential.

+We want to check the fitted curve with the original histogram of distance so we write of function to draw the power law and exponential curve with corresponding estimator with the original histogram of distance with the input of strain, mouse and day.
+Here is an example of strain 0, mouse 2, day 5.

 -  The histogram of data and fitted curve for strain 0, mouse 2, day 5:

 .. plot:: report/plots/plot_fitted.py

    Histogram and fitted curve for strain 0, mouse 2, day 5.

 -  Fitting power law distribution and gamma distribution for strain 0, mouse 0, and day 0; fitting by Maximum Likelihood, and by minimizing Kolmogorov